plinkysynth/plinky-site/src/routes/docs/posts/build-guide-plus.md

 ### Place mainboard in metal enclosure

 The mainboard, with 6.35 mm and 3.5 mm jack board connected, needs to slot though the back panel so it sits in the metal enclosure.

+Before proceeding, make sure that the 6.35mm jacks do not have the two largest silver hex nuts already placed on them, as may be the case.
+Nuts on the jacks will prevent the proper installation of the mainboard.
+If any nuts are present, remove them and save them for the next step.

 ![Plinky+ DIY Kit – Build Guide](/build-guide-plus/Plinky+_Build-Guide_0045.jpg)